Alaska Daily: Production

 The pilot was written and directed by Tom McCarthy.
-The showrunner for the series is Peter Elkoff.
+The showrunner for the series was Peter Elkoff.
 Tom McCarthy's Slow Pony Productions, 20th Television, and Hilary Swank acted as producers.
 Filming for the series began on August 8, 2022, and concluded on January 5, 2023, in New Westminster, British Columbia.

 The series' credits indicate the program was inspired by the 2019 Anchorage Daily News and ProPublica article series Lawless: Sexual Violence in Alaska, as well as subsequent related reporting by the project's lead reporter Kyle Hopkins.
 The Daily News agreed to work with the show's producers, resulting in Hopkins as well as ADN president Ryan Binkley being credited as executive producers on the TV series; however, Alaska Daily is not a dramatization of the specific events documented in the Lawless project.

 On May 12, 2023, ABC canceled the series after one season.

 Broadcast

 Alaska Daily premiered on October 6, 2022 on ABC.
 The final five episodes of season 1 aired from March 2, 2023 to March 30, 2023.
 The series was removed from Hulu on July 1, 2023.

 Alaska Daily premiered on Disney+ (Star hub) in Hong Kong on November 9, 2022.
 It also premiered on Disney+ in Australia and New Zealand as part of the Star content hub on January 4, 2023 and weekly from February 8, 2023 in the UK and Ireland and Spain.